dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-upgrade.md

 1. Upgrade Dapr from 1.0.0 (or newer) to any [NEW VERSION] > 1.0.0:

-   *Helm does not handle upgrading CRDs, so you will need to perform that manually.
+   *Helm does not handle upgrading CRDs, so you need to perform that manually.
 CRDs are backward-compatible and should only be installed forward.*

-   ***Note**: The Dapr version is included in the commands below*
+   >Note: The Dapr version is included in the commands below.

    For version {{% dapr-latest-version long="true" %}}: